fredschuck/CompSystems_Test3Prep/README.md

     sub x1, x1, x2      #x1 = x1 - x2
     sw x1, 0(x11)       #save to memory by storing to memory location
 ```
-The following equations is to be done immediately, for which no immediate instruction exists for subtracting, so we use `addi` to effectively do the same thing.
+The following equation is to be done immediately, for which no immediate instruction exists for subtracting, so we use `addi` to effectively do the same thing.
 ### a--
 ```s
     lw x1, 0(x11)       #load to temp register from memory location